benbahrenburg/TiNetworkHelpers/iOSNetwork/README.md

 Ti.API.info("Mobile service provider supports VOIP => " + carrierInfo.allowsVOIP);
 </code></pre>
 <br />
-<h2>CurrentNetwork</h2>
+<h2>CaptiveNetwork</h2>
-CurrentNetwork provides access to the native CNCopyCurrentNetworkInfo object.
+CaptiveNetwork provides access to the native CaptiveNetwork framework.
 Please find an example on how to create this below:
 <pre><code>
-Ti.API.info("Create a new Current Network Info Object");
+Ti.API.info("Create a new CaptiveNetwork Object");
+var captiveNetwork = network.createCaptiveNetwork();
+Ti.API.info("Call the findInfo method to return the network details");
-var currentNetwork = benCodingNetwork.createCurrentNetwork();
+var currentNetwork = captiveNetwork.findInfo();
 </code></pre>
 <br />
+The findInfo method returns an object with the following properties:
+<b>isSimulator</b> - Identifies if you are running on the simulator.
+Please note the CaptiveNetwork framework does not work on the simulator so fake values are returned for testing purposes.
+Please find an example on how to create this below:
+<pre><code>
+Ti.API.info("Are we on the simulator? => " + currentNetwork.isSimulator);
+</code></pre>
 <b>SSID</b> - Provides access the SSID the device is currently connected.
 Please find an example on how to create this below:
 <pre><code>